Free Consultation

 This approach aligns with what cognitive scientists call the “Simple View of Reading,” which posits that reading comprehension is the product of decoding ability and language comprehension.

+At Altitude, our expert practitioners use the EBLI resource.
+Structured Linguistic Literacy (SLL) teaches the logic of the English alphabetic code in a way that helps learners more easily apply this code to accurate, automatic reading and spelling.
 SLL begins instruction with a word, breaking each word into its individual sounds, providing the letter(s) that represent the sounds (spelling), and then blending those sounds back together to read the word.
 Reading and spelling are taught in the same activity and with the same process since these processes are reversible and utilize the same code.
 For emerging readers, once the simple code (1 letter representing 1 sound) is taught and applied, they move on to instruction in the more complex code.

 Words containing the complex code utilize concepts that are unique and common in English: